We Need a Science Liberties Foundation

 This is not legal advice; only general information.
 Circumstances and jurisdictions vary.

-The crowd-funded KrakenSDR (software-defined radio) announced that it was removing all passive radar code from its device, despite months of effort and anticipation from the amateur radio community.
+In November 2022, KrakenSDR announced that it was removing all passive radar code from its software-defined radio device, despite months of effort and anticipation from the amateur radio community.
 The team explained in a tweet:

 My introduction to ITAR came in early 2025, when I became obsessed with an idea.
-What if just by listening to the radio, you could sense anything on the earth's surface, up to the stratosphere, and even beyond?
+What if just by listening to the radio, you could sense anything on the Earth's surface, up to the stratosphere, and beyond?
+This is passive radar, which works by listening for radio echoes that bounce off objects from broadcast sources such as TV and FM towers.

-So, for less than a hundred bucks, you could have all of P.E Howland's compute in a package the size of a bar of soap.
-By spring of 2025, I had internalized this and updated the open-source radar package Blah2 to work a Raspberry Pi.
+For less than a hundred dollars, all the necessary compute was available in a package the size of a bar of soap.
+By spring of 2025, I had realized this and updated the open-source radar package Blah2 to work on a Raspberry Pi.

-I had heard about ITAR before I started, but I wasn't even sure the radar would work, so I put off dealing with it until I made some progress.
+I had heard about ITAR before I started building my kits, but I wasn't yet sure that the system could work, so I put off dealing with it until I made more technical progress.

 Once it started to look like I was getting somewhere, though, I asked the Open Research Institute for help.
-They had dealt with similar issues with their Satellite work and were familiar with the KrakenSDR case.
-They gave me helpful advice, and also mentioned another entirely separate radar project that stopped due to ITAR risk.
+They had dealt with similar issues with their satellite work and were familiar with the KrakenSDR case.
+They gave me helpful advice and also mentioned another entirely separate radar project that ended due to ITAR risk.

-And I get.
+And I understand why they stopped.
 It seems risky; whenever I explain the situation to someone, they gasp at the words "arms" and "traffic" and try to talk me out of it before I even get to "federal prison."

 Bernstein vs. The United States